mrusnaczyk/Nand2Tetris/README.md

 # Nand2Tetris
 Solution set to Nand2Tetris assignments

-###Chapter 1 :: Elementary Logic Gates
+###Chapter 01 :: Elementary Logic Gates
-- Coming soon to a repository near you!
+- Basic Logic Gates and their multibit counterparts (And, Or, Xor, Mux, DMux, Not, etc).
+###Chapter 02 :: Boolean Arithmetic and the ALU
+- Adders, and incrementer, and the ALU